-- Your doctor will need to check your blood at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will do lab tests at regular visits to check on the effects of this medicine.
+Keep all appointments.
 Your doctor may also want to check your heart while you are using this medicine.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.